PAH disease progression

 RV dysfunction in PAH

-Echo imaging shows right heart dilation caused by PAH
+Echo imaging reveals right heart dilation

 Apical 4-chamber view